reinator/tutorial_metabarcoding/_pages/handsOn_2.md

 Remember whenever you see `<>` it means you should replace it with some information.
 For instance, `<species_id>` should be replaced by the ID of your species.
 For *Notodonta dromedarius* that would be ilNotDrom1.
 In that case, `<species_id>_data` should be replaced by `ilNotDrom1_data`.

 Right, so let’s wait for Hicanu to run.
-While we do that, let’s put hifiasm to run!
+While we do that, let’s start the hifiasm assembly!

 In a second tab/window, let’s change to the hifiasm folder and create a symlink to the subsample dataset of reads: